 Top Tip: If there is a wait, don’t worry – tables free up quickly.

 Druggist Craft Beer Bar

-On Day 3 of this 3-day Singapore Itinerary, experience some of the best nature in the city before retreating to the glamorous air-conditioned malls on Orchard Road.
+Wrapping up your 3-day Singapore Itinerary, experience some of the best nature in SG before retreating to the glamorous, air-conditioned malls on Orchard Road.

 Singapore Botanic Gardens

 The Singapore Botanic Gardens were established in 1859 and designated a UNESCO World Heritage Site in 2015.
 Free to enter (and perfect for a budget trip to Singapore), the park features multiple gardens and lakes encompassing 82 hectares of land.
 Stroll aimlessly through the Botanic Gardens or choose specific features to visit (maps provided at the entrances and information stands).